MagicMotion: Controllable Video Generation with Dense-to-Sparse Trajectory Guidance: Conclusion

 \section{Conclusion}

 In this paper, we proposed MagicMotion, a trajectory-controlled image-to-video generation method that uses a ControlNet-like architecture to integrate trajectory information into the diffusion transformer.
 We employed a progressive training strategy, allowing MagicMotion to support three levels of trajectory control: dense masks, bounding boxes and sparse boxes.
 We also utilized Latent Segment Loss to enhance the ability of the model to perceive fine-grained object shapes when only provided with sparse trajectory conditions.
 Additionally, we presented MagicData, a high-quality annotated dataset for trajectory-controlled video generation, created through a robust data pipeline.
 Finally, we introduced MagicBench, a large-scale benchmark for evaluating trajectory-controlled video generation.
 MagicBench not only assessed video quality and trajectory accuracy but also took the number of controlled objects into account.
-Extensive experiments on both MagicBench and DAVIS demonstrated the superiority of MagicMotion compared to previous works. {
+Extensive experiments on both MagicBench and DAVIS demonstrated the superiority of MagicMotion compared to previous works. \\ \textbf{Acknowledge} This work was supported in part by the National Natural Science Foundation of China (Grant 62032006 and Grant 62472098).